-Hearing conservation programs key goals are to prevent initial occupational hearing lost – but if you’re not effectively measuring the noise levels and providing the necessary PPE to protect workers – you’re actually harming workers.
+The hearing conservation program's key goals are to prevent initial occupational hearing lost – but if you’re not effectively measuring the noise levels and providing the necessary PPE to protect workers – you’re actually harming workers.

-What are common noise levels in the industry?
+What are the common noise levels in the industry?

 Since the volume of conservational speech is 60 dBA, and an alarm clock is measured at 80, plenty of sounds in the workplace are louder than 85 dBA.
 Here’s an example of dB levels commonly found in the workplace: